 Creating Synergies through the Fusion of 21 Core Technologies across Business Segments advanced monozukuri (manufacturing) capabilities can be classified into the following 21 core technologies.
-We will strengthen these core technologies and combine them to create new value.

 The Technical Development Group has dedicated many years to building up a broad base of technologies through R&D activities in various business fields, including materials, machinery, and electric power.
 The technology assets that support the creation of distinctive products and our